 Reading, Mass.
 Second Church of Christ

 The town of Reading was originally settled in 1639 as an offshoot of nearby Lynn, and incorporated as a town of its own in 1644 with a church gathered the following year.
 By 1713, the northern part of the town had grown large enough that its residents successfully petitioned to become a separate precinct encompassing the area north of the Ipswich River.
-The Second Church of Christ in Reading was gathered on June 29, 1720.
+The first meeting-house was constructed in 1717 and the Second Church of Christ in Reading was gathered on June 29, 1720 with 39 founding members.
+A call to serve was extended to the Rev. Daniel Putnam, a Harvard Graduate who, at 23, accepted the call.
+He served as pastor until his death on June 20, 1759.
+A second meeting house was constructed on the site of the first in 1752.
+In 1761, Rev. Eliab Stone, another Harvard graduate, was given the opportunity to become the pastor of the North Parish.
+He too served until his death in 1822.
+The third meeting house was constructed in 1829.

 The records in this volume were kept by the church's first minister, Rev. Daniel Putnam, and his successor, Rev. Eliab Stone.
 Included are vital records of membership, baptisms, marriages, and disciplinary matters, as well as meeting minutes and the church's covenants from 1720 and 1781.